Novartis kicks off sale or hiving off Sandoz

-New Delhi, Oct 26 (IANS) Novartis has launched a strategic review of the Sandoz division, the company said Tuesday.
+New Delhi: Novartis has launched a strategic review of the Sandoz division, the company said Tuesday.
 All options are on the table, including retaining the business and separation, Fierce Pharma reported.

 A decision won't happen overnight; Novartis said it plans to offer an update on the review by the end of next year.